juergenweb/FieldtypeObjectDimensions/README.md

 In addition a small JavaScript prevents the user from entering more decimals into the inputs than set in the configuration of this fieldtype.
 Fe. if you set the number of decimals to 2, than the user cannot enter more than 2 decimals in the inputfield

+## Multi-language
+This fieldtype supports multi-language and includes the German translation files by default.

 ## How to install

 1. Download and place the module folder named "FieldtypeObjectDimensions" in: